tritonJS826/masters-way/mw-chat-bff/apiAutogenerated/chat/docs/SchemasMessageResponse.md

 ### NewSchemasMessageResponse

-`func NewSchemasMessageResponse(message string, messageReaders []SchemasMessageReader, ownerId string, ) *SchemasMessageResponse`
+`func NewSchemasMessageResponse(message string, messageId string, messageReaders []SchemasMessageReader, ownerId string, ) *SchemasMessageResponse`

 NewSchemasMessageResponse instantiates a new SchemasMessageResponse object This constructor will assign default values to properties that have it defined,